waph-team11-sm24/waph-team11-sm24.github.io/README.md

 ![](6.jpeg)
 I do this in admin_users as shown in this screenshot.
 I just pull it from the internet in style.

+### Sprint 0

+Duration: 30/07/2024-31/07/2024

+#### Completed Tasks:

+1. Team Setup
+2. Project Planning
+3. Repository Setup

+#### Contributions:

+1. Vaishakh, 2 commits, 2 hours, contributed in all of the tasks done in the spring

+#### Sprint Retrospection:

+I had trouble ensuring that the GitHub repository is correctly set up a little but but the rest all went fine.

+### Sprint 1

+Duration: 30/07/2024-31/07/2024

+#### Completed Tasks:

+1. Database Design
+2. User Registration and Login
+3. Profile Management
+4. View posts

+#### Contributions:

+1. Vaishakh, 1 commits, 5 hours, contributed in all of the tasks done in the sprint

+#### Sprint Retrospection:

+I had trouble getting the input validatation working for password changing for some reason.
+Designing a robust database schema that meets all requirements was very challenging.
+I overcame this by Using online resources, tutorials.

+### Sprint 2

+Duration: 31/07/2024-31/07/2024

+#### Completed Tasks:

+1. Post Management
+2. Comment Management
+4. Post Access Control

+#### Contributions:

+1. Vaishakh, 2 commits, 5 hours, contributed in all of the tasks done in the sprint

+#### Sprint Retrospection:

+I found implementing features for adding, editing, and deleting posts to be challenging, especially ensuring that users can only manage their own posts.
+I overcame this by going to forums to overcome technical difficulties and enhance your skills.

+### Sprint 3

+Duration: 31/07/2024-31/07/2024

+#### Completed Tasks:

+1. Superuser Functions
+2. Real-Time Chat
+4. Superuser Access

+#### Contributions:

+1. Vaishakh, 2 commits, 5 hours, contributed in all of the tasks done in the sprint

+#### Sprint Retrospection:

+Implementing features for superusers to disable and enable accounts was complex, particularly in ensuring that disabled users are correctly handled and that their sessions are managed properly.
+I overcame this by going to forums to overcome technical difficulties and enhance your skills.

 ### Appendix